Growth and profitability

 • Grocery: We were one of the first platforms to launch on-demand grocery, where penetration is low and there is a clear demand for the speed and convenience we offer.
 We are driving growth by expanding our selection (additional partners and more SKUs), improving the experience through new consumer and partner technology, and expanding into larger basket missions.

 • Advertising: We provide an attractive platform for advertisers to connect with our large premium consumer base.
-Our technology powers our advertising solutions, allowing us to deliver strong returns for our advertisers while protecting the consumer experience by serving them with only the most relevant content.
+Our technology powers our advertising solutions, allowing us to deliver strong returns for our advertisers whilst protecting the consumer experience by serving them with the most relevant content.

-• Advertising: We further scaled our business across sponsored positioning and search results product for restaurants and grocers, with ad revenue reaching 1.0% of GTV in Q4 2023.
-We continue to take a consumer-first approach, to strike the right balance between helping merchants drive incremental demand, while always prioritising the consumer experience.
+• Advertising: We further scaled our business across sponsored positioning and search results for restaurants and grocers, with ad revenue reaching 1.4% of GTV in Q4 2024.
+We continue to take a consumer-first approach, to strike the right balance between helping merchants drive demand, whilst prioritising the consumer experience.

-• Grocery: Serve more customer missions by expanding into medium-sized baskets through range expansion and enhanced technology.
+• Grocery: Serve more customer missions by continuing our expansion into mid-sized baskets through range expansion and enhanced technology, whilst continuing to drive greater category adoption via the launch of new features and targeted merchandising.

-• Retail: Begin to scale retail globally by partnering with leading brands and local favourites to grow selection and coverage, including launching in additional markets beyond the UK and UAE.
-Boost consumer awareness including through key seasonal retail moments with marketing campaigns, promotions and in-app merchandising.
+• Retail: Continue to scale retail globally by partnering with leading brands and local favourites to grow selection and coverage, including launching in additional markets.
+This will help build consumer awareness alongside targeted marketing campaigns around key seasonal retail moments, promotions and in-app merchandising.

 Pillars

-• Optimised delivery: Delivery costs are the largest expense item in our Profit and Loss.
-We have a proven record in driving efficiency in the delivery network, enabling us to reinvest in our key growth drivers and improve profitability, while also allowing riders to maximise their earnings potential.
+• Optimised delivery: Delivery costs are the largest expense item in our P&L. We have a proven record in driving efficiency in the delivery network, enabling us to reinvest in our key growth drivers and improve profitability, whilst also allowing riders to maximise their earnings potential.

 • Operating leverage: We support our market-facing commercial and operational activities with a global tech platform and central support functions.
 We have multiple opportunities to drive efficiency and operating leverage as we scale.